rclone/rclone/docs/content/drive.md

 It does this by combining multiple `list` calls into a single API request.

 This works by combining many `'%s' in parents` filters into one expression.
-To list the contents of directories a, b and c, the the following requests will be send by the regular `List` function:
+To list the contents of directories a, b and c, the following requests will be send by the regular `List` function:
 ```
 trashed=false and 'a' in parents
 trashed=false and 'b' in parents